iotaledger/identity.rs/docs/specs/iota_did_method_spec.md

 ### Snapshotting

 IOTA allows feeless data and value messages.
 As such, it has a large history of messages amounting to several TBs at the time of writing.
 Most nodes 'snapshot' (forget/delete) older transactions, while they keep the UTXOs stored in the ledger.
 The snapshot settings are local, therefore all nodes may store a different length of history.
 As such, older DID messages would not be avaliable at every node.
 Since the entire history of the DID Document is required for client-side validation, this may become problematic.
 It is currently recommended to either use your own node that does not snapshot, or use the [Chronicle Permanode](https://github.com/iotaledger/chronicle.rs), which keeps the entire history of the Tangle.
-This is not a longterm scalable solution, which is why other methods for either keeping state or selective storage is considered.
+This is not a longterm scalable solution, which is why other methods for either keeping state or selective storage are considered.

 ### Denial of Service Attacks